-- 2 or to the entry you want to edit and press the Menu Select button directly below Optn. - 3 or to Edit and press the Menu Select button directly below Se1. - 5 Use the keypad to edit the name and press the Menu Select button directly below 0k once you have finished.
+- 2 or to the entry you want to edit and press the Menu Select button directly below Optn. - 3 ▲ or to Edit and press the Menu Select button directly below Sel. - 4 or to the entry alias you wish to change and press the Menu Select button directly below Edit.
+A blinking cursor appears. - 5 Use the keypad to edit the name and press the Menu Select button directly below Ok once you have finished.